dgil/generator-firefox-extension/README.md

 ## Build your extension

-To build the generated extension, run `cfx xpi --pkgdir=app`.
+To build the generated extension, run `jpm xpi --addon-dir=app`.
 This command will create an `xpi` file which you can distribute or upload to Mozilla's official Add-ons repository (AMO).
 Alternatively, you can run `grunt build` which will create the `xpi` file in the `dist` folder.

 More info on submitting your extension to AMO can be found here: [Submitting an add-on to AMO](https://developer.mozilla.org/en-US/Add-ons/Submitting_an_add-on_to_AMO).

 ## Grunt tasks

 ### Run